How to Start Multi Vendor eCommerce Marketplace: Ideas, Pros, Cons, Launch and Growth

 Some merchants just close their sites and benefit from the power of eCommerce giants.
-They successfully sell on such multivendor sites as eBay, Amazon or Etsy.
+They successfully sell on such multi vendor sites as eBay, Amazon or Etsy.
 Others invest a lot into their online stores not to lose in this fierce competition.

 And the most ambitious online merchants take advantage of the trend and build their own marketplaces.

-Often, the term online marketplace is accompanied by the term disruption which means changing the traditional way the industry operates.
+Often, the term eCommerce marketplace is accompanied by the term disruption which means changing the traditional way the industry operates.
 Put simply, under-served markets get served, and over-served markets start delivering a better or cheaper product and better customer experience.

 To help you build your online marketplace and to save your time on research we’ve created this guide.
 It has almost everything you should know before and during the launch.
 You’ll learn what markets types exist and will see famous examples.
 We’ll also walk through the advantages and pain points of marketplace business model, must-have features of multi-vendor eCommerce software and growth steps.

 Most often, under the term ‘multi vendor marketplace’ we understand a huge online mall where multiple vendors sell physical products of different categories to a wide audience of consumers.
 The biggest players are eBay, Amazon, Aliexpress, Walmart, Jet.
 These are the so-called ‘one-stop-shops’ selling everything to everyone.